Working Dogs

 About the Yakutian Laika

-The Yakutian Laika is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Yakutian Laika is manageable for most owners.
+The Yakutian Laika is a medium working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Yakutian Laika is manageable for most owners.
 Typically standing 20 to 23 inches and weighing 40 to 55 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Yakutian Laika brings a distinct combination of traits that sets it apart.
 The Yakutian Laika is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Yakutian Laika loves being close to its people and forms strong bonds with every member of the household.